Xonshiz/anime-dl/docs/index.md

 * Downloads a Single episode along with all the available subtitles for that episode.
 * Downloads and puts them all in a directory named "Output".
 * Skip if the file has already been downloaded.
+* Downloads all the episodes for a show available on Crunchyroll.
+* Gives choice for downloading subs or dubs of a series available on Crunchyroll.

 ## Changelog
 You can check the changelog [**`HERE`**](https://github.com/Xonshiz/anime-dl/blob/master/Changelog.md).